Skip to content

 See a WorkCover doctor

-For machinery, livestock, or chemical exposure incidents on-site, your first stop is a WorkCover-trained doctor.
+For HGV driver back injuries, forklift incidents, or loading-dock crush trauma, your first stop is a WorkCover-trained doctor.

 2